-If you totaled up Christopher Bergland’s athletic achievements, they would be the equivalent of running around the world four times, biking to the moon and back, and swimming across the Atlantic and home again.
+If you added up Christopher Bergland’s athletic achievements, they would amount to the equivalent of running around the world four times, biking to the moon and back, and swimming across the Atlantic Ocean and home again.

-The tenacious endurance athlete holds a Guinness World Record for running — 153.76 miles on a treadmill in a single day — and is a three-time Triple Ironman champion, completing the über-demanding 7.2-mile swim, 336-mile bike ride, and 78.6-mile run in a record-breaking time of 38 hours and 46 minutes.
+The tenacious endurance athlete once set a Guinness World Record for running — 153.76 miles on a treadmill in a single day — and is a three-time Triple Ironman champion, completing the überdemanding 7.2-mile swim, 336-mile bike ride, and 78.6-mile run in a record-breaking time of 38 hours and 46 minutes his first year.

-“I love to sweat,” says Bergland.
+“I love to sweat,” he says.
 “In my mind, sweat equals bliss.”

-If we think of sweat at all, we consider it an embarrassing bodily function, a sometimes-stinky annoyance, a socially undesirable bit of physiology.
+But outside of working out, we rarely celebrate perspiration as a desirable byproduct.
+In fact, if we think of sweat at all, many of us consider it an embarrassing bodily function, a sometimes-stinky annoyance, a socially undesirable bit of physiology.

-If it weren’t for sweat cooling our bodies down and flushing our toxins out, we’d all perish much sooner.
+If it weren’t for sweat cooling our bodies down, we’d all perish much sooner.

-Why?
-Because sweat serves a purpose — as a barometer of effort, as an indicator of stress, as a measure of health, and also as a literal lifesaver: If it weren’t for sweat cooling our bodies down and flushing our toxins out, we’d all perish much sooner.
+Because sweat serves a purpose — as a barometer of effort, as an indicator of stress, as a measure of health, and also as a literal lifesaver: If it weren’t for sweat cooling our bodies down, we’d all perish much sooner.

-Sweat is a near-universal experience.
-But how many of us really understand how perspiration works, and why?
+Perspiration is a nearly universal experience.
+But how many of us really understand how it works, and why?
 Here are the fascinating essentials you need to know — the cut-and-dried facts about all things sweaty.